rsdn/CodeJam/PerfTests/docs/Intro.md

  >
  > This test is known to provide inaccurate results on notebooks / nettops with mobile CPUs due to aggressive frequency scaling and throttling.
 There're two workarounds:
  >
- > First, you can set loop count ( `Count`) to the `CompetitionHelpers.SmallLoopCount`.
+ > First, you can set loop count ( `Count`) to the `CompetitionRunHelpers.SmallLoopCount`.
 That constant (currently it is equal to 256, was found empirically) provides most accurate results for small loops on different hardware
  >
- > As a second option, you can set loop count ( `Count`) to the `CompetitionHelpers.BurstModeLoopCount` that should be used for large loops (10k or so).
+ > As a second option, you can set loop count ( `Count`) to the `CompetitionRunHelpers.BurstModeLoopCount` that should be used for large loops (10k or so).
 Large methods (single run takes 1 ms or more) should be used together with `[CompetitionBurstMode]` attribute applied to the competition class.
 The attribute adjusts competition options to improve running time for long-executing competition members.

 5. After competition members are annotated with actual metrics you can disable source auto-annotation.
 To do this, just remove the `[CompetitionAnnotateSources]` attribute.